cafe-desktop/croma/README.md

     http://www.fifi.org/doc/xspecs/xsmp.txt.gz
     http://www.fifi.org/doc/xspecs/SMlib.txt.gz

    See also the ICCCM section on SM.
-For MATE apps, use the CafeClient object.
+For CAFE apps, use the CafeClient object.
 For a simple example of using libSM directly, twm/session.c in the twm source code is pretty easy to understand.